Skip to main content

 Which all-in GLP-1 program is easiest to cancel?

-Eden's member portal has the most explicit self-serve cancellation options we found among compounded providers — three distinct actions (Pause, Turn Off Auto-Renewal, End Plan) with no separate membership fee and no phone-call requirement.
+Embody's member portal allows for straightforward cancellation with no separate membership fee and no phone-call requirement for most states.
 For FDA-approved medication, Ro Body has the cleanest published policy: two-click cancel from your account, 48 hours' notice, and an automatic refund if medication is never prescribed.

 Can I get a refund if I cancel after my GLP-1 has shipped?